Positive braid knots of maximal topological 4-genus: Proof of Theorem 1

 \begin{proof} We can assume the subword of $\beta$ induced by the generators $\sigma_i$ and $\sigma_{i+1}$ to be $\sigma_i^k\sigma_{i+1}\sigma_i\sigma_{i+1}^l$, for some positive numbers $k$ and $l$.
 This can be achieved by cyclic permutation and possibly reversing the order of the word $\beta$, operations that do not change the associated fibre surface.
 Similarly, we can assume that all occurrences of generators with index smaller than $i$ come before the last occurrence of $\sigma_i$ and, likewise, all occurrences of generators with index greater than $i+1$ come after the first occurrence of $\sigma_{i+1}$.
 The situation is schematically depicted in Figure~\ref{nichtminimal} on the left.

 Now consider the brick diagram obtained by merging the two columns corresponding to the generators $\sigma_i$ and $\sigma_{i+1}$ as indicated in Figure~\ref{nichtminimal} on the right.
 By definition, the corresponding positive braid $\beta'$ has fewer strands than $\beta$.
 To show that the closures of $\beta$ and $\beta'$ are ambient isotopic in $\mathbf{R}^3$, we study the corresponding monodromy homeomorphism of their fibre surfaces $\Sigma(\beta)$ and $\Sigma(\beta')$.
-Since the linking pattern of the two brick diagrams are equal, the corresponding monodromies are conjugate by the argument used in Remark~\ref{monodromiedeterminiert}.
-Therefore also the corresponding mapping tori are homeomorphic and the closures of $\beta$ and $\beta'$ are ambient isotopic. \end{proof}
+Since the linking patterns of the two brick diagrams are equal, the corresponding monodromies are conjugate and the closures of $\beta$ and $\beta'$ are ambient isotopic by the argument used in Remark~\ref{monodromiedeterminiert}. \end{proof}

 \begin{prop} If $K$ is a prime knot obtained as the closure of a positive braid $\beta$ of minimal positive index $\ge 4$, then $g_4(K) < g(K)$. \end{prop}